giorgiofranceschelli/giorgiofranceschelli.github.io/academic.markdown

 #### Talks

+* 2022 - Speaker for the talk "Copyright in Generative Machine Learning" at MIT Media Lab.
 * 2022 - Speaker for the webinar “Machine Creativity and the Law” at Adobe.
 * 2021 - Presenting Master’s thesis during “AIxIA Awards” session in 20th
 International Conference of the Italian Association for Artificial Intelligence